 Imagine eating what you want and having your favorite foods in the house for weeks, without fearing you will eat it all in one sitting!
 This balance is absolutely possible and a great way to live your life. — Anne Cuthbert, MA, LPC

 Changing the way we think and behave towards food is very important.
-Thinking that we can freely eat anything and appropriately conduct ourselves towards it, no need for a cheat day will help us see them and their benefits unmistakably.
+Thinking that we can freely eat anything and appropriately conduct ourselves towards it, no need for a cheat day will help us see healthy eating benefits unmistakably.
 Appreciate each food that you love by avoiding putting a label on them as bad or good food, except for course if you have some medical condition in which certain foods are not allowed.
 But mind you, being judgmental when it comes to food will do you no good.

-Connect With Your Food
+Connect With Food For A Healthy Eating

-Can you still remember what you ate yesterday without looking at your IG or FB?
+Talking about healthy eating, can you still remember what you ate yesterday without looking at your IG or FB?
 How about this morning?
 Did you enjoy your meal?
 Are you satisfied with it?

 Some French restaurants are against “camera eats first” behavior, the taking of pictures of the food before eating them, because it ruins the whole dining experience.